AF-S NIKKOR 28-300mm f/3.5-5.6G ED VR Lens

 As I mentioned in the introduction, I was hoping to use this lens for shooting the kids at the park.
 The problem?
 The kids move FAST and this lens does not autofocus very quickly.
 Despite it’s silent wave motor, I was somewhat surprised that this lens did not focus more quickly.
 Obviously, this is to be expected somewhat because the lens has to move the elements far in order to focus at 28mm on the short end and 300mm at the long end.
 So, the first disadvantage to this lens is that the autofocus is a bit more sluggish than the lenses I usually shoot with.

-At 28mm, there is more distortion than I would like to see, but this is also not a surprise given the gigantic zoom range.
+At 28mm, there is a surprising amount of barrel distortion–much more than I would have expected.
+But this is also not a surprise given the gigantic zoom range.

 What other lenses should I consider that are similar to the Nikon 28-300mm VR lens?